kimpro82/MyCodingContest/BaekJoon/Problems/Step/01/README.md

 &nbsp;&nbsp; - `C++` : skipped `main()` function's brace(`{}`) and its outside(`<iostream>` header and namespace `std`).
 &nbsp;&nbsp;&nbsp;&nbsp; · Basically, all the codes has the `<iostream>` header and namespace `std` even if there's no mention.
 &nbsp;&nbsp;&nbsp;&nbsp; · When any additional header is used, the header block is also noted seperately.
+&nbsp;&nbsp; - `Golang` : Basically, all the codes has the following two header lines even if there's no mention.; `package main` `import "fmt"`
+&nbsp;&nbsp;&nbsp;&nbsp; · When any additional header is used, the header block is also noted seperately.
 &nbsp;&nbsp; - `R` : Some answers occur runtime errors with unknowable reason in the BOJ grading machine.
 &nbsp;&nbsp; - `Text` : Only possible problems that do not require input values are solved.